ranjandeo/assignment/README.md

 # Mobile Phone Buyer’s Guide app
 ##### It is developed using CleanArchitecture
 ##### Data and Domain modules are completely covered with Unit Tests
-##### Presentation has UT coverage for models, mappers and presentation as well as for helper classes.
+##### Presentation module has UT coverage for models, mappers, presenters and helper classes.

 ### Screenshots and video are attched to walk through the app